hannerbee/merge-sort-playlist-app/README.md

 ## Author & AI Acknowledgment

-Author: Hannah
+Author: Hannah Robinson

 AI Acknowledgment:
 AI was used to assist with understanding concepts such as Merge Sort, debugging code errors, and improving code structure.
 All final implementation decisions, testing, and modifications were completed by the author.
+AI was also used to clarify how to use terminal, what commands to enter and use of hugging tree.